+4 lbs. corned beef

+1 quart water

-4 lbs. corned beef 1 clove garlic 1 quart water 1 bay leaf
+l clove garlic 1 bay leaf

 Cover corned beef with cold water and let soak for one hour.
 Cut garlic clove in small pieces and insert in beef with a sharp knife.
 Place meat and water in Cooker.
 Add bay leaf.
-Close cover securely and place pressure control weight on vent pipe.
-Cook 40 to 50 minutes at 15 pounds pressure.
+Exhaust Cooker and cook 40 to 50 minutes at 15 pounds pressure.
 Let indicator return to zero.